brownsarahm/instructor-training/_episodes/09-eia.md

 differently with different people.
 This is normal!
 It is also an excellent way to identify patterns that may intefere with your intent to create an inclusive environment for all.
 Did you answer the same question in different ways at different points?
 If so, why?
 Who did you feel comfortable chatting with at break time, and who seemed harder to connect with?
-Did you offer help to anyone who didn't ask for it?
+Did you offer help to anyone who did not ask for it?
 Who were you most eager to impress?

 Asking yourself questions like these is hard!
 Answering them is harder.
 When you notice things that trouble you, keep a positive and simple goal in mind: to learn and to improve.